jina-ai/jina/docs/concepts/executor/serve.md

 - A shared Executor has no Gateway.

 Both types of Executor {ref}`can be used directly in any Flow <external-executor>`.
-Having a Gateway may be useful if you want to be able to access your Executor with the {ref}`Client <client>` without an additional Flow.
+Having a Gateway may be useful if you want to access your Executor with the {ref}`Client <client>` without an additional Flow.
 If the Executor is only used inside other Flows, you should define a shared Executor to save the costs of running the Gateway in Kubernetes.

 ## Serve via Docker Compose
 You can generate a Docker Compose service file for your containerized Executor by using the static {meth}`~jina.serve.executors.BaseExecutor.to_docker_compose_yaml` method.
 This works like {ref}`running a Flow with Docker Compose <docker-compose>`, because your Executor is wrapped automatically in a Flow and uses the very same deployment techniques.